 Special regulations for the master's degree are listed under each graduate option.
+Several options do not offer an M.S. degree except in special circumstances.

 Residence and Units of Graduate Work Required.
 At least one academic year of residence at the Institute and 135 units of graduate work at the Institute subsequent to the baccalaureate degree are required for the master's degree.
 Included in these units are at least 27 units of free electives or of required studies in the humanities.
 Courses used to fulfill requirements for the bachelor's degree may not be counted as graduate residence.